veliovgroup/spiderable-middleware/README.md

 ## JavaScript redirects

-If you need to redirect browser/crawler inside your application, while a page is loading (*imitate navigation*), you're free to use any of classic JS-redirects as well as your framework's navigation, or `History.pushState()`
+Redirect browser/crawler inside application when needed while a page is loading (*imitate navigation*), use any of classic JS-redirects can be used, including framework's navigation, or `History.pushState()`

 ```js
 window.location.href = 'http://example.com/another/page';